 This test shows whether you have been in contact with TB germs (bacteria) at some point in your life.
 However, it cannot prove you have a current active infection.
 The tuberculin is made from part of the TB bacterium.
 It is injected into the skin.
 The injection site is examined a few days later.

 A positive reaction is a red inflamed area of the skin.
 This means that you have an active infection, or have had a previous infection, or you have been immunised in the past with BCG.
 (BCG is the vaccine used to prevent TB.)
 A negative skin reaction tends to rule out TB.
-However, the result may be falsely negative for some people with TB infection.
-For example, if you have severe TB, if you have AIDS or a poor immune system, or in young children in the early stages of infection.
+However, the result may be falsely negative for some people with TB infection - for example, if you have severe TB, if you have AIDS or a poor immune system, or in young children in the early stages of infection.

 If the chest X-ray or tuberculin test results suggest that TB is possible, the next test will be to look for TB bacteria from the lung.
 This is done by sending samples of sputum to the laboratory.

-First, a smear of the sputum is examined in a laboratory, under a microscope using a special dye (stain) to show the TB bacteria.
+A smear of the sputum is examined in a laboratory, under a microscope using a special dye (stain) to show the TB bacteria.
 The results are obtained quite quickly, usually within a few days.

 Another test for the sputum samples is a culture test.
 This involves growing (culturing) the TB bacteria in the laboratory.
 This can take several weeks because TB bacteria grow slowly.
 There are two important reasons for doing this test.
-Firstly, to detect TB bacteria that may not be found on the smear test.
-Secondly, the culture test can check whether the TB bacteria are resistant to any antibiotic medicines.
+First, to detect TB bacteria that may not be found on the smear test.
+Second, the culture test can check whether the TB bacteria are resistant to any antibiotic medicines.
 (Antibiotic resistance is explained below.)

 Other possible tests for suspected TB are: